The University of Montpellier has signed a five-year partnership agreement with the Institut Agro in Montpellier

 Pooled expertise

-At the institutional level, this commitment is reflected in cross-participation not only in the governing bodies of both institutions but also in their various areas of activity.
+At the institutional level, the commitment of the institutions is reflected in cross-participation not only in their respective governing bodies but also in their various areas of activity.

 Collaboration within the doctoral college, the joint authorship policy for scientific publications, and contributions to international rankings are other aspects of this fruitful partnership.

-In terms of academic programs, the partnership between Montpellier SupAgro and the University of Montpellier will primarily take the form of bachelor’s, master’s, and doctoral degree programs, and will result in the joint issuance of diplomas.
+In terms of academic programs, the partnership between Montpellier SupAgro and the University of Montpellier will primarily take the form of joint Bachelor’s, Master’s, and doctoral degree programs, with both institutions co-signing the diplomas.

-They also intend to work together to develop initiatives that foster collaboration, such as the “Agriculture & Food” Collegium.
+They also intend to work together to develop initiatives that foster synergy, such as the “Agriculture & Food” Collegium.

-By adhering to the commitments outlined in the Common Charter for Scientific Publications and by co-signing degree certificates, the institutions are meeting the expectations of the I-SITE MUSE review panel.
+By fulfilling the commitments made in implementing the Joint Charter for Scientific Publications and co-signing degree certificates, the institutions are meeting the expectations of the I-SITE MUSE review panel.